RagedUnicorn/docker-java/README.md

 # docker-java

-> A docker base to build a container for Java based on Alpine
+> A docker base image to build a container for Java based on Alpine

-This container is intended to build a base for providing an environment for java applications with openjdk.
+This image is intended to build a base for providing an environment for java applications with openjdk.

+## Version

+* openjdk8
+* openjdk8-jre

+## Build

 ### Build release image